Jake McCarthy Player Props: Diamondbacks vs. Mariners

 Jake McCarthy At The Plate

-- McCarthy is batting .259 with six doubles, five triples, two home runs and 21 walks.
+- McCarthy is hitting .260 with six doubles, five triples, two home runs and 22 walks.

+- In 57.1% of his 70 games this season, McCarthy has picked up at least one hit.
+He's also had 16 multi-hit games.

-- He has gone deep in two of 69 games played this season, and in 0.8% of his plate appearances.
+- In 70 games played this year, he has hit a homer in just two of them.

-- In 12 games this season (17.4%), McCarthy has picked up an RBI, including two games with multiple runs batted in.
+- McCarthy has driven in a run in 12 games this year (17.1%), including two games with multiple runs batted in.

-- He has scored in 28 games this year (40.6%), including multiple runs in three games.
+- In 28 of 70 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.